lyarenei/jellyfin-plugin-listenbrainz/README.md

 ## Configuration

-The configuration documentation is available [here](doc/configuration.md).
+The complete configuration documentation is available [here](doc/configuration.md).

 ### Quickstart

 For plugin to be able to send listens, it needs user API token to be able to authenticate.
 Unfortunately, the server admin must configure the plugin for all users as there's no way to make user-configurable plugin.
-That means, the admin has an access to the ListenBrainz API tokens of all users on their server.
+So the admin has an access to the ListenBrainz API tokens of all users on their server.

-Minimal configuration for the plugin to work:
+Minimal user configuration:

 1. Open plugin settings
 2. Select the user you want to configure